bullmoose20/MK-Docs/docs/kometa/guides/mediux.md

 ![Step 3](images/step3.png)

-and now I will paste it directly into my `mediux.yml` file, and it now looks like this:
+And now I will paste it directly into my `mediux.yml` file, and it now looks like this:

 ![Step 4](images/step4.png)